Seamless SDK (Payment Android)

 - You must have an active Yuno account.

-- To perform the integration, you'll need your Yuno API credentials (
+- You need your Yuno API credentials (

 account_id